GeminiDRSoftware/IRAF_VM_tutorial/source/other.rst

 * If your disk image (qcow2 file) is readable by other users on the same host machine or network filesystem, they will be able to boot a copy and see all of the files you have placed on the VM.
-For that reason, the image is distributed in a tar file with restricted read permissions by default.
+For that reason, the image is distributed in an archive file with restricted read permissions by default.
   Do not let anyone obtain a copy of your disk image if you have installed an ssh key that allows you to mount directories from your host machine without a password!
 They will be able to log into your host account.